osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  and want to use all the gazebo ROS related packages out-of-the-box, this is the recommended section:

+### ROS2 Foxy
+ROS2 Foxy hosts or use the ----- version of Gazebo.
+For a fully-integrated ROS system, we recommend using the ----- version of Gazebo.
+The way to proceed is just to use the ROS repository (it will automatically install `gazebo----`) and do ***not*** use the osrfoundation repository.

 ### ROS2 Eloquent
 ROS2 Eloquent hosts or use the 9.x version of Gazebo.
 For a fully-integrated ROS system, we recommend using the 9.x version of